Aaron-Junker/aaron-junker.github.io/_posts/2021-09-26-Weekly Windows 4.md

 This new build from the Dev Channel introduces some changes and improvments:

 * You can now copy the file path of a file or a folder with CTRL + Shift + C in File Explorer
-* Display Settings now have rounded corners in the visualisation of the displays
+* Display Settings now have rounded corners in the visualization of the displays
-* The folder "Windows Ease of Access" got renamed to "Accessibility" And some other things which you can read in the [blog post](https://blogs.windows.com/windows-insider/2021/09/22/announcing-windows-11-insider-preview-build-22463/).
+* The folder "Windows Ease of Access" got renamed to "Accessibility"

+And some other things which you can read in the [blog post](https://blogs.windows.com/windows-insider/2021/09/22/announcing-windows-11-insider-preview-build-22463/).

 ## Release preview for 21H1 and 21H2